jjelliott/pd-monster-prototyper/readme.md

 - Allow some way of overwriting parsed fields (for future proofing)
 - Add proper cli arg help
 - Tests, maybe
+- Github Action to build on Linux and Windows